 - use, cause or permit the property to be used for an illegal purpose

-- cause or permit a nuisance by the use of the property
+- cause or permit an ongoing or unreasonable nuisance by the use of the property

-- cause or permit interference with the reasonable peace, comfort or privacy of any person who lives in the immediate vicinity of the property.
+- cause or permit interference with the reasonable peace, comfort or privacy of those who live in the immediate vicinity of the property.

 - excessive or ongoing noise